christolandry/Poker-Log/README.md

+# Poker Log
-# Poker Log: A fullstack web app to track a poker groups results over time hosted on AWS Lightsail with an database on AWS RDS.
+**A fullstack web app to track a poker groups results over time hosted on AWS Lightsail with an database on AWS RDS.**

 **Problem:** I play poker with the same group of people on a website called pokernow.club.
 The host of our group wanted to track the results of people over time in a clean and concise format, which we didn’t have.